Month: March 2010

 Since I started programming in C until a few months ago I religiously practiced the rule “Don’t use goto” (totaling for about 23 years of abstinence).
 I remember I was puzzled at first – coming from BASIC programming, I hardly believed you could get along without the infamous instruction.
 To change my habits I took this as a challenge, and in a short time I was able to get rid of the evil statement.

-In practice I was helped by a bunch of C statement that are basically disguised goto instructions: break, continue and return.
+In practice I was helped by a bunch of C statements that are basically disguised goto instructions: break, continue, and return.

 Break and continue allows you to jump out of a loop or at the next iteration; while return is a jump out of the current function.